-- The rights of the songwriters, composers and producers rights have not been breached;
+- The rights of songwriters, composers and producers have not been breached

-- Ensures that the artists are rightfully paid for their work;
+- The artist is rightfully paid for their work

 Background Recorded Music

-If you are looking to just play background music or feature music on your website, APRA offer licences to have the right to play any music without incurring liability.
-This license will cover you playing music from any digital devices, such as your smartphone or computer, and also from any CDs, radios or televisions that are playing music in your establishment.
+If you want to just play background music or feature music on your website, OneMusic offers licences which will let you play almost any music.
+The licences also have tiers depending on what device you are playing music off.
+For example, a gold licence will cover you playing music from any digital devices, such as your smartphone or computer.
+A gold licence will also include music played from CDs, radios or televisions.

-If you think that obtaining a license is unfeasible for your business, you do have a range of viable alternatives.
-These include;
+If you think that obtaining a licence is unfeasible for your business, you do have a range of viable alternatives.
+These include:

-If you are seeking further clarification about music licences or legal advice about your business, it is advised to consult with a business lawyer.
+If you want further clarification about music licences, it is wise to consult with a business lawyer.

 Logan is a Paralegal working in our content team, which aims to provide free legal guides to facilitate public access to legal resources.
 With a passion for commercial and media law, his research explores how the law is adapting to emerging technologies and how this affects consumers and businesses alike.